oracle-quickstart/oci-micronaut/README.md

 ### Helm + Terraform

-MuShop Complete is a polyglot microservices application built to showcase a cloud-native approach to application development on Oracle Cloud Infrastructure using Oracle's [cloud native](https://www.oracle.com/cloud/cloud-native/) services.
+Micronaut MuShop Complete is a Microservices application built to showcase a cloud-native approach to application development on Oracle Cloud Infrastructure with Micronaut & GraalVM using Oracle's [cloud native](https://www.oracle.com/cloud/cloud-native/) services.
 MuShop Complete uses a Kubernetes cluster, and can be deployed using the provided `helm` charts.
 It is recommended to use an Oracle Container Engine for Kubernetes cluster, however other Kubernetes distributions will also work.

 The [helm chart documentation](https://github.com/pgressa/oraclecloud-cloudnative/tree/master/deploy/complete/helm-chart#setup) walks through the deployment process and various options for customizing the deployment.